dakrone/clj-http/Readme.md

        :body "{\"json\": \"input\"}"
        :headers {"X-Api-Version" "2"}
        :content-type :json
+       :socket-timeout 1000
+       :conn-timeout 1000
        :accept :json})

-A more general `response` function is also available, which is useful as a primitive for building higher-level interfaces:
+A more general `request` function is also available, which is useful as a primitive for building higher-level interfaces:

     (defn api-action [method path & [opts]]